If your ash tree wasn’t a candidate for EAB treatment, you likely had to remove it to keep your home safe.

 Presto!
 Be Gone.
 If you hired a certified tree company to remove your ash trees infested with EAB, they can safely dispose of the wood you don’t want.
 It’s that easy.

 Cheap and Easy Mulch.
-Or have the company who removed your ash trees turn the wood into mulch.
+Or have the company that removed your ash trees turn the wood into mulch.
 Now, those trees can nourish the other plants in your yard.
 Ah, the circle of life!

 Stop and Drop.
 Search online or contact your municipality to see if there’s an EAB-compliant site nearby, where you can leave the infested ash wood.
 Or your municipality may want it.